Enter the Ninja: Production

-Enter the Ninja was based on an original story that Mike Stone presented to Menahem Golan of Cannon Films, who became involved in the production in late fall 1980, with the intent of creating an American film about ninjutsu.
+Enter the Ninja was based on an original story that Karate champion Mike Stone presented to Menahem Golan of Cannon Films, who became involved in the production in late fall 1980, with the intent of creating an American film about ninjutsu.
 Metro-Goldwyn-Mayer (MGM) produced the film for $4 million, as part of a multi-project film and television deal with The Cannon Group.
-The film was initially set to star Karate champion Mike Stone, who wrote the script.
+The film was initially set to star Stone himself.